Oludamola Adebowale

-Oludàmọ́lá Adébọ̀wálé is a Nigerian archivist, historian, writer, and curator.
-He has been recognized for his work in Nigerian history.
-He is an associate fellow of the Royal Historical Society and a member of the International Council on Archives.
+Oludàmọ́lá Adébọ̀wálé is a Nigerian archivist, public historian, writer, curator and cultural heritage specialist whose work focuses on the preservation, documentation, and promotion of African history and cultural memory.
+He is a fellow of the Royal Society of Arts (RSA), United Kingdom; an associate fellow of the Royal Historical Society; and a member of the International Council on Archives.